Vampire bat rabies in Latin America

 Bat Rabies as a model for virus transmission

 Studying rabies in vampire bats provides a useful model to understand virus cross-species transmission in general.
 Bats are the animal most associated with viral emergence.
 As well as rabies, they have been implicated in the spread of many other viral pathogens including the SARS coronavirus, filoviruses and even the Ebola virus.
 Unlike other bat rabies viruses' though, rabies is constantly transmitted from vampire bats to livestock.
 This means the researchers are able to study the actual event of transmission between species, which is typically very difficult to observe.
 Dr Streicker's work is therefore providing the beginnings of a tractable model to understand how and why viruses jump from one species to another.

-The University of Glasgow has played a key role in this reasearch.
+The University of Glasgow has played a key role in this research.
 The Centre for Virus Research at Glasgow represents the largest grouping of human and veterinary virologists.
-It is a hub of multi-disciplinary research with scientists working on a diverse array of viruses across human, wildlife and livestock.
-This creates a unique setting for cross-displinary research that allows powerful insights into zoonotic pathogens such as the rabies virus.
+It is a hub of collaborative research with scientists working on a diverse array of viruses across human, wildlife and livestock.
+This creates a unique setting that allows powerful insights into zoonotic pathogens such as the rabies virus.